 4 is where you'll specify any other contributors, like "translated by FirstName LastName" or "narrated by FirstName LastName."
 (You'll probably skip this one a lot.)
 5 Version can be numeric (like: 7th ed.) or descriptive (like: updated ed., director's cut, unabridged version).
 6 Number describes where the source appears if it's published as part of a sequence (like episodes in a TV series).

-Publisher is whoever put it out to the world, typically a company name. is the date of that version's publication.
-For website comments or tweets, include the timestamp.
-Location is pretty broad.
-This could be page numbers, a URL or DOI, which disc in a DVD set, or the physical location of an artwork.
-Note: MLA 8th ed. doesn't need place of publication for a book!
+7 Publisher is whoever put it out to the world, typically a company name.
+Omit any LLC/Ltd/Co. parts of the name.
+8 is the date of that version's publication.
+For website comments or tweets, include the time posted along with the date.
+9 Location could be page numbers or a URL or DOI, or even which disc in a DVD set, or the physical location of an artwork.

 Repeat the elements of the first container for any additional information you need to provide.
 If you're looking at a source in its original context, you probably won't need to do this.
-However, for an article in a database, you would include element Title of Container (the name of the database, e.g. Academic Search Complete) and element Location, or the permalink to that article.
+However, for an article in a database, you would include element 3 Title of Container (the name of the database, e.g. JSTOR) and element 9 Location, or the permalink to that article.